Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Transmission scenario

 We are now in a position to examine the results.
-Figure \ref{Comp_rho} shows the flow rate extracted from time dependent simulations, transmitting a 1D Gaussian through the disordered potential $V$, as a function of scatterer density and channel length.
-A strong, distinctly non-linear decrease is visible, as one would expect from our reasoning above.
-The next question is whether we can usefully predict the flow rate from LLT.
-Replacing $V$ with $W_E$ in $H$ and repeating the time-dependent simulations already reveals a strong difference: the effective potential has a higher transmission, as noted in section \ref{Wmeaning}.
-Attempting to bypass time-evolution via a static calculation of $\xi_D$ as outlined in section \ref{XiPeaks} together with equation (\ref{rhofinal}), induces additional quantitative departures from the exact results.
-Thus, our estimate of $\rho$ from LLT can only be used for predicting the general qualitative behaviour of $\rho$.
-Qualitative insights, however, can also be useful.
-The LLT physical picture that accounts for the decrease of $\rho$ with channel length and fill factor has already been outlined in section \ref{XiPeaks}, as $\rho$ is expected to be closely related to the density profiles, $n(x)$.
+Figure \ref{rho_of_L} shows the flow rate extracted from time dependent simulations, transmitting a 1D Gaussian through the disordered potential $V$, as a function of channel length for two different values of the scatterer height and density, as well as for an empty channel for comparison.
+The empty channel data shows a strong decrease arising from the dispersion of the Gaussian wavepacket with time, but it is by no means exponential.
+A strong and clearly exponential decrease is visible when disordered scatterers are present in the channel, as one would expect from our reasoning above.
+In section \ref{Ordered}, we show that the flow rate is considerably greater with ordered scatterers, confirming that Anderson localisation is indeed at play.
+We can readily extract the length-scale of this decay, as quoted in the caption of Fig.~\ref{rho_of_L} for the specific examples shown.
+In the next section, we will show that it is correlated to the localisation length extracted from the density profiles.